 You’re going to get wet kayaking or canoeing; that much is a given.
-But you don’t want water getting into your gear.
+But you don’t want water getting into your gear and you want to know just “How Can You Keep Kayaking and Canoeing Gear Dry?”
 Thankfully there are a lot of options out there for keeping everything watertight and shipshape.

 You’ll find some of the best choices in the obvious places, like kayaking supply shops, but you’ll also find a lot of great products designed for foresters and civil engineers.
 Military surplus shops are another great source for top-shelf waterproofing supplies.
 What should you buy?

 You can get a dry bag in pretty much any size you need and any shape you want.
 Roll closures are common, but you’ll also find waterproof slide fasteners.
 Most are made out of vinyl, nylon, and polyester.
 You might want to consider a durable, reinforced bag which can hold up to the rough surfaces in your boat.
 Shoot for bright colors.

 This is exactly what you would guess, a waterproof bag with straps attached to it for easy portability.
 Typically these are made of heavier materials than the dry bags, and they generally are more expensive.
 But they are certainly awesome!

 Don’t have a waterproof pack or feel like buying one?
 Throw a waterproof pack liner inside an ordinary backpack and you have a great makeshift solution.
 If you do a lot of kayaking, this probably is not the best long-term answer to your waterproofing needs, but it is a good starting point for a casual beginner.

 These are perfect for storing food since they keep out the critters.
 You can often get them from free just by going to a food importer.
 Make sure though that you don’t pick used barrels with a strong smell still clinging to them.
 That may draw bears to your campsite.